CodingNomads/articles/python-flask-async/2021-09-25-speed-up-api-with-asyncio.md

 Still, this is a good demonstration that there can be overhead to using `asyncio`, so it is not faster in *all* situations.

-## Two Endpoints, One Fast, One Slow
+<h2 id="two-endpoints-one-fast-one-slow">Two Endpoints, One Fast, One Slow</h2>

 In order to see the `async_get_data` endpoint become faster than it's sync counterpart, you'll have to make the endpoints actually do some work.
 One common case for APIs is that they need to make calls to other APIs, for example, to fetch the weather for a specific location from a third party service.

-You can add HTTP requests to your API using a combination of `httpx` and [Flash](https://flash.siwalik.in/), a service that intentionally returns slow HTTP responses.
+You can add HTTP requests to your API using a combination of `httpx` and <a href="Flash" target="_blank">[Flash](https://flash.siwalik.in/)</a>, a service that intentionally returns slow HTTP responses.
 Why slow?
 Because you want to be able to simulate large and or slow external APIs which will help exaggerate the effect of using `asyncio`.

 First, install the `httpx` library: